Acute Pancreatitis

 What are the common causes of acute pancreatitis?

-Gallstones and excessive alcohol consumption.
+Gallstones and excessive alcohol consumption are often associated with its development.

-What are the symptoms of acute pancreatitis?
+What are the typical symptoms of acute pancreatitis?

-Severe abdominal pain, nausea, vomiting, and fever.
+Severe abdominal pain, nausea, vomiting, and fever may be present.

 How is acute pancreatitis diagnosed?